What is Soaking Prayer? Examples and Scriptures for Healing

 “When we discipline ourselves to behold Jesus in every circumstance, a transformation occurs.
 We learn how to sit, wait and watch for Him every day.
 The Holy Spirit teaches us about face-to-face, personal adoration; it comes from a worship that flows from a place of rest.
 When we sit at Jesus’ feet and just be, as Mary did, we behold Him.
 Worship cannot come out of striving, but out of stillness.
 Spending time with God gives us a touch from Him - this touch is such a pleasure that it will cause a spirit of adoration to well up in us, and overflow.” --Graham Cooke

 There is joy in the life of those who practice soaking prayer.
 It’s time to lay your burdens at the feet of Jesus.
-It’s time to find rest for your soul in 2007.
 It’s time to be still and know that He is God.
 It may take a little effort to quiet your racing thoughts, but it’s well worth the effort.
 Let Him lead you beside still waters.
-Take time to meditate on the following Scriptures:
+Take time to meditate on the following Scriptures.

 “Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light” (Matthew 11:28-30).